top of page

 Reading and Phonics

 We are continuing our ELS phonics journey.
-Your child has now learnt all of the Phase 3 sounds.
+Your child is learning the phase 2 and 3 sounds.

 We will continue to practice to read the harder to read and spell words daily.
 These have also been sent home with any phonics gaps for your child to practice.
 Books are changed every Friday and we ask that children practice reading at least four times a week.